emabello42/SDCN-behavioral-cloning/README.md

 Overview
 ---

-In this project, I use what I've learned about deep neural networks and convolutional neural networks to clone driving behavior.
-A model is trained, validated and tested using Keras.
-The model outputs a steering angle to an autonomous vehicle.
+In this project, a convolutional neural network is trained using images taken from three cameras (mounted in front of a car) to output the steering angle to an autonomous vehicle, so that the driving behavior is cloned.
+The model is trained, validated and tested using Keras.

-The [Udacity's Self-Driving Car Simulator](https://github.com/udacity/self-driving-car-sim) is used to steer a car around two tracks for data collection.
-Then, the image data and steering angles are used to train a neural network and then use the resulting model to drive the car autonomously around both tracks.
+The [Udacity's Self-Driving Car Simulator](https://github.com/udacity/self-driving-car-sim) is used to steer a car around two tracks for data collection and testing.

 The Project
 ---